Ar4enal/learn-tensorflow/002_install_tensorflow_on_ubuntu/README.md

-# 002 Install tensorflow on ubuntu
+# 002 Install Tensorflow on Ubuntu

 1. If `pip` is not installed, you should first install pip.